Gabelbombe/hello-world/README.md

  * Token: your API token, that you can find inside your Packagist settings link
  * Domain: packagist.org Ok!
 Auto update finished and your package is available to other developers.

+From here on out you can now embed this project into another workflow by using the following command.

+`composer require ehime/hello-world`

 Our first Composer package is finished, but you can do much more using it.
 Thanks!